Fatal1ty/mashumaro/README.md

 #### `omit_none` config option

-> 🔜 Will be available in the upcoming release

 All the fields with `None` values will be skipped during serialization by default when this option is enabled.
 You can mix this config option with [`omit_none`](#add-omit_none-keyword-argument) keyword argument.